k-georgiadis/Collection/.NET Core/README.md

 A simple test project for familiriazing myself with NET Core.
-The functionality includes GET, PATCH and DELETE http request methods.
-See the controller for more info.
+The project also makes use of SwaggerUI for displaying and using the available micro-services.